-Conflict between Ukraine and Russia
+Conflict between Ukraine and Russia and inflationary pressures

 In response to Russia's military invasion of Ukraine in February 2022, significant economic and other sanctions were imposed on Russia.
-The Company is not directly impacted by the conflict but is likely to be affected indirectly through greater volatility in investment markets and inflationary pressures on operating costs and claims repair costs.
+The Company was not directly impacted by the conflict but was affected indirectly through unprecedented levels of volatility in investment markets, inflationary pressures on operating costs and claims repair costs and increased interest rates.
 The Board is closely monitoring the situation in order to minimise the adverse impact on the Company.